Compression Limits for Random Vectors with Linearly Parameterized Second-Order Statistics: Theoretical Framework

 \subsubsection{$\sndiag$-banded Subspace}

-Banded covariance matrices may be considered when the autocorrelation sequence of a stationary process vanishes for large time lags~\cite{ariananda2012psd}.
 A $\sndiag$-\emph{banded matrix} is a matrix where all the elements above the diagonal $+\sndiag$ and below the diagonal $-\sndiag$ (these diagonals noninclusive) are zero.
 A possible basis for this subspace is given by

 which is a subset of $\basisst$.
 The dimension is therefore $2\sndiag+1$.